Arun-Thiyaagarajan/Hacker-Rank/README.md

 4. Submit a pull request.

 Your contributions are greatly appreciated, and they will help fellow programmers in their learning journey.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code for your own learning and projects.

 Happy coding!